-In contrast, it’s important for an active manager to remain onside with management and they will be unwilling to publicly criticise a company on its ESG policies unless its’ absolutely imperative.
+In contrast, an active manager needs to remain onside with management, and they will be unwilling to publicly criticise a company on its ESG policies unless its’ absolutely imperative.

 As ‘climate change’ evolves from a phenomenon that people could choose to believe into ground reality, there is going to be increased pressure on companies and financial markets alike to be accountable for how their decisions impact both profitabilities as well as the world around us.
 Investors want to put their money where their mouth is.
 Earlier this was small steps like composting and selling off a car.
 Today, it’s about ensuring that our money is invested in companies that are in line with our morals and what’s good for planet earth.

 At kōura, we only invest in the things we believe in.
 This means we don’t invest in companies that supply weapons, tobacco or gambling products.
 We’ll always do our best to invest in the best set of funds – best in all senses of the word. kōura offers investors six different funds, which we combine to develop your personalised portfolio.
 All our funds are passive, meaning you are investing in the broader markets and are not relying on kōura to pick individual stocks for you.